Peanuts calories per 100g: 567 kcal

 Is there a significant nutritional difference between raw, dry-roasted, and oil-roasted peanuts?

 Yes.
 Raw peanuts retain the highest total concentration of heat-sensitive antioxidants and vitamins.
 Dry-roasted peanuts offer superior flavor without adding external calories.
-Oil-roasted variants are submerged in processed vegetable oils, needlessly increasing total caloric load and inflammatory lipid exposure.
+Oil-roasted variants are submerged in processed vegetable oils, needlessly increasing total caloric load and added fat exposure.

 Should I be concerned about naturally occurring aflatoxins in commercial peanuts?

-While aflatoxins are a valid global agricultural concern, rigid modern regulatory standards and extensive mass-market testing protocols ensure commercial supplies safely remain well below dangerous physiological thresholds.
+While aflatoxins are a valid global agricultural concern, rigid modern regulatory standards and extensive mass-market testing protocols ensure commercial supplies safely remain well below health thresholds.
 Purchasing reputable domestic brands heavily minimizes any tangible risk.

 CalMind